Tehillah05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a script that replaces all characters A and c from input to Z and e respectively
+This is a script that removes all letters c and C from input